epfllibrary/zotero-course-fr/README.md

 + Noémi Cobolet [noémi.cobolet@epfl.ch](mailto:noémi.cobolet@epfl.ch)
 + Raphaël Grolimund [raphael.grolimund@epfl.ch](mailto:raphael.grolimund@epfl.ch)

-and will be modified by the current team.
+and will be updated and translated by the current team.

 ## Version `2.05`